aymanshams07/seq2seq-torch/README.md

 More importantly, state of the art for machine translation is explored in this work.
 There seems to be an unsolvable error of compilation

+A simple baseline for all pytorch projects should be practiced first